Can a Shower Help with Allergies? - AirPurifiers.com

 The good news is that there is an easy and natural way to reduce symptoms–taking a shower!
 Yes, the steam from a hot shower can temporarily clear nasal passages.
 Depending on what type of allergic reaction you’re having, a cold shower may be the best option.
 Showering will also wash away allergens that have become intertwined in your hair and rest on your skin, allowing you some relief while also reducing the spread of allergens in your home.

-How Taking a Shower Can Help with Allergies
+How Taking a Shower Can Help with Allergy Relief

 Each time you enter your home, you bring small particles from the outside with you.
-Showering can be a useful tool for reducing your exposure to allergens and alleviating allergy issues.
+Outdoor allergens, such as pollen and dust, can accumulate on your skin, hair, and clothes during outdoor activities.
+Showering can be useful for reducing exposure to these allergens and alleviating allergy issues by washing them away.
 It’s an uncomplicated and efficient solution.
 Washing away allergens from your body and hair can help to prevent the spread of allergens in the house.
 But how does it work?
 And how often should you be showering during peak allergy season?

 Experts suggest showering daily during high pollen days to help keep allergens from entering the home and exacerbating seasonal allergies, hay fever, and allergic rhinitis.
+Showering at night or immediately after coming indoors is most effective for preventing allergen transfer to furniture and bedding.
+Showering before bed can lead to fewer nighttime awakenings and better sleep by reducing allergy exposure.
 Additionally, if you plan on going outside again soon after taking a shower then consider using an anti-allergen spray afterward to further reduce exposure to potential triggers like dust mites or pet dander.
+Regularly washing your clothes, bedding, and soft furnishings can help remove allergens that cling to fabrics—remember, allergens can settle on your pillow and contribute to nighttime symptoms.

 Hot or Cold Showers

 A cold shower may be best for soothing certain allergic reactions that are causing irritations in your skin.
 “Cool water can help calm down the itchy sensation,” says board-certified dermatologist, Dr. Stacy Chimento, of Riverchase Dermatology.
+If you have active hives or itchy skin rashes, use cool or lukewarm water instead of hot water to help reduce irritation.
 To avoid the initial shock of cold water, it’s best to start out with tepid water and then drop the temperature little by little to allow your body time to properly acclimate.

 The Best Time to Shower